Optical Telegraph (Semaphore System)

 Detail the design of the signaling mechanisms atop these towers, typically using movable arms or paddles arranged in different configurations to convey messages.

-See also Slide projector
+See also Printing Telegraph

 Explore ancient signaling methods used for communication, emphasizing the transition from primitive signaling to more sophisticated systems.